 On nature walks we constantly spot animal footprints and can see where they roam when we’re not about.
+We’ve also been on a nature detective hunt following badger trails.
 Finally we decided it was time to learn how to make casts of animal tracks so we could find out who had been sharing those same trails with us.
 Many animals only appear at dusk, dawn or during the night so the only traces of them are the footprints they leave behind.

 We went on an expedition to search for a variety of tracks near our house and then make casts of them.